Detroit bankruptcy: Background

 Declining city revenue led to the cash-flow shortfall in Detroit.
+In 2005, the city's budget was facing a $300 million deficit, sparking fears of potential receivership.
 In 2013, Detroit’s revenue had fallen over 20% from its 2008 level.
 Revenue fell due to Detroit’s declining population, which reduced the property and income tax base.
 Rising foreclosures and unemployment following the Great Recession reduced property values and further reduced the property and income tax base.
 Additionally, Michigan decreased state revenue sharing with Detroit due to declining population numbers reported in the 2010 census.

 City expenses also contributed to the cash-flow shortfall.
 City operating expenses decreased by 38% between 2008 and 2013 through employee layoffs and reduction of employee healthcare and benefits.
 At the same time, debt payments, retiree healthcare and pension payments, and most significantly, financial expenses, increased between 2008 and 2013.
 Financial expenses included certificates of participation to finance $1.6 billion in debt, which required termination payments as a result of the city’s low credit rating.

 Contributions of city revenue and expenses to the cash-flow shortfall help explain the immediate causes of Detroit’s bankruptcy filing, but Detroit’s complex history provides greater context for the city’s financial problems.
 The decline of population and employment opportunities in Detroit had been going on for decades prior to the bankruptcy filing.
 Detroit’s population declined from 2 million in 1950 to 714,000 in 2010.
 Jobs followed the population, as over two-thirds of businesses in Detroit closed between 1972 and 2015.
 Many of these residents and jobs left Detroit for the surrounding suburbs during the process of white flight from the city.
 White flight occurred in conjunction with federal housing policy and Detroit real estate industry practices in the decades following World War II that excluded black Detroit residents from loan opportunities and confined them to neighborhoods with continually deteriorating housing.